- My LS

 - insight and information about careers in the legal profession

-- the chance to learn about and develop the key skills needed in the legal profession, and
+- the chance to learn about and develop the key skills that are needed in the legal profession

 - sufficient exposure to legal work to enable the individual to make an informed career choice